Is it time to clean up your act?

 All of these are examples of inappropriate or incomplete training practices.
 The trainer is the cause of these issues because of poor food handling or delivery.
 It is not the use of food itself that is the problem.

-Establishing proper food handling and delivery will not only rectify the problems you are experiencing.
-It will also be an opportunity to teach manners and self-control.
+Establishing proper food handling and delivery will not only solve the problems you are experiencing.
+It is also an opportunity to teach manners and self-control.

 Clean up your act and use a marker.
 Make your food delivery better.